Geographical remoteness, limited telecommunications and critical-care incidents are familiar challenges for many nurses working in Papua New Guinea.

 “To be sponsored by Newcrest means a lot to me”, Rebecca says.
 “I’ll do my best and go out and continue to be part of the team to combat maternal mortality.”

-Since 2017, nearly 40 Papua New Guinean nurses and midwives have been trained through the partnership between Newcrest and Australia Awards PNG.
+Since 2017, more than 40 Papua New Guinean nurses and midwives have been trained through the partnership between Newcrest and Australia Awards PNG.